-This was my lazy, dorky, office Halloween costume a couple years ago.
+This was our Director of Content Corey Wainwright's office Halloween costume a couple of years ago.
 It's great because you don't even look dressed up if you have a casual office dress code, so you can just blend in.

-All you do is dress 90s alternative -- I went with black jeans, combat boots, and a flannel -- and tape a piece of paper to yourself that says something like img2017.jpg.
+All you need is to dress in 90s alternative garb -- she went with black jeans, combat boots, and a flannel -- and tape a piece of paper to yourself that says something like img2017.jpg.
 Or if you want to follow best practice for good alt text, you can put something more descriptive, like "alt_text."
 Your choice, you SEO rebel you.

 2) SEO Ninja

-Speaking of dorking out on SEO stuff, you could be everyone's favorite LinkedIn title -- the SEO ninja.
-Dress in all black, put on a black ski mask (kinda creepy if you already have one, but I won't ask questions), and tape keywords all over yourself.
-It'll be a hit at your Office Halloween Party Work Halloween Party Corporate Halloween Party Company Halloween Party.
+Speaking of dorking out on SEO, you could be everyone's favorite LinkedIn title -- the SEO ninja.
+Dress in all black, put on a black ski mask (kinda creepy if you already have one, but we don't judge here), and tape keywords all over yourself.

-Wander around holding an appetizer -- cheese and crackers, chips and dip, whatever you have on hand.
+Wander around holding an appetizer -- candy, cheese and crackers, chips and dip ... whatever you have on hand.
 Boom.
 You're a mobile "app."

-This costume also doubles as a great way to make friends at a party.
+This costume also doubles as a great way to introduce yourself and make friends at a party.

 Grab a white sheet and cut a hole for your head and arms.
 Dob some black ink spots on the sheet, get a book and one of those feather quills (or just get a feather, I suppose), and you're a ghostwriter.

 Dress in all white -- add white face paint and a white wig if you're ultra-committed.
 Then add a hint of color somewhere on the outfit, like a colored tie or scarf, or even a paint splotch.
 That color splotch will make the white space more prominent, transforming you into "white space."